icecube/OMSim/README.md

 ```
 If you needed to install more, add a comment it in the Git project, so we can complete the above command 😊

 Also you will need ROOT.
 Download the last binary (e.g. at time of writing latest version is 6.28/04 https://root.cern/releases/release-62804/), or compile the source distribution.
-For simplicity add the source in your .bashrc (or you will have to source it yourself manually every time you run or compile OMSim).
+For simplicity add the source in your .bashrc (or you will have to source it yourself manually every time you run or compile OMSim):
 ```bash
 export ROOTSYS= YOUR_ROOT_PATH
 source $ROOTSYS/bin/thisroot.sh